Today’s Wonder of the Day was inspired by Andrew from AL. Andrew Wonders, “What was the kraken?” Thanks for WONDERing with us, Andrew!

-There are certainly plenty of legends that pirates can point to as evidence of their fear of humongous sea monsters.
+Pirates certainly have many legends to fuel their fear of giant sea monsters.
 One such legendary creature is called the Kraken.
-These legendary massive sea monsters supposedly lived in the depths of the sea off the coasts of Norway and Iceland.
+It supposedly lived in the depths of the sea off the coasts of Norway and Iceland.

-Kraken comes from the German word for octopus.
-This is probably why artists have often painted the Kraken as a large creature with many arms that could reach as high as the top of a ship’s main mast.
+“Kraken” comes from the German word for “octopus.”
+This has likely influenced the way artists have painted the Kraken.
+It often appears as a large creature with many arms.
+In many cases, the arms reach as high as the top of a ship’s main mast.

-Legends hold that the Kraken would attack a ship and sink it by wrapping its many arms around the ship.
+Legends hold that no ship could stand up to the Kraken.
+The creature could easily sink ships by wrapping its many arms around them.
 The ship’s crew would either drown or be eaten by the monster.

-Almost certainly mythical tales, the Kraken legends may have been based in part on a real creature: the giant squid.
+These are certainly mythical tales.
+But the Kraken legends may have been based on a real creature: the giant squid.
 Giant squid have long tentacles and can grow up to 40-50 feet in length.
-They usually live deep in the sea, but they’ve been known to surface and attack ships from time to time.
+They usually live deep in the sea.
+But they’ve been known to surface and attack ships from time to time.

 Today, the Kraken is alive and well in popular culture, including video games and theme park rides.
-Two recent movies — Clash of the Titans and Pirates of the Caribbean: Dead Man’s Chest — have also featured exciting scenes in which the Kraken attacks from the depths of the sea!
+Many modern movies also feature scenes in which the Kraken attacks from the depths of the sea!

 Standards: CCRA.L.3, CCRA.L.6, CCRA.R.1, CCRA.R.2, CCRA.R.4, CCRA.R.10, CCRA.SL.1, CCRA.SL.2, CCRA.W.3, CCRA.L.1, CCRA.L.2